 Focusing is directing your attention to the physical experience of the events, issues and problems you encounter.
 As a result, new insights are gained into issues that were initially only vague or difficult to describe.

 By making a connection with the ‘felt sense’ of psychological or physical complaints, these can be better understood and solutions more in line with your values and purpose will appear .

 In coaching, the coach helps the client maximise his performance to achieve the desired goals effectively.

 The essence of coaching is:

-People have all the resources to solve their own problem.
-With this principle in mind the coach does not try to ‘fix’ the client but rather to bring awareness to factors which may be obstructing the achievement of goals, such as limiting beliefs, values, feelings and thoughts
+People themselves have all the means to solve their own problems.
+With this principle in mind, the coach tries not to ‘fix’ the client, but rather to create awareness of factors that can hinder the achievement of goals.
+Think of limiting beliefs, values, feelings and thoughts.